Prajwal5180/CAF-Secure-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

 This exercise includes the following tasks:

   - Configure WAF to protect your web application
-  - Publish your application to the internet with the application gateway
+  - Accessing your application using the application gateway
-  - Monitor attacks against your web application
-  - Customize WAF rules
+  - Application Gateway WAF Custom Rule to block IP
   - Attack simulation
+  - Rate Limiting using Azure Front Door

  ## **Task 1: Configure WAF to protect your web application**

- In this task, you will add Virtual Machine as the Backend pool of the Application gateway and also configure the Application Gateway from the firewall policy.
+ In this task, you will add a Virtual Machine as the Backend pool of the Application gateway and also configure the Application Gateway from the firewall policy.

  1. From the Azure **Home** page, search for **Application gateways (1)** from the search bar and select **Application gateways (2)**.